the2hill/docs-ospc/README.md

 * `In 'myproject/api-docs/_templates/header.html update any occurances of '/docs' of a relative path to '/' which should work with custom domain.
 In files and clb case it was one instance on line 43 for Developer Documentation: '<li class="nav-item "><a href="/" class="nav-link">Developer Documentation</a></li>'`

-### Verify things...

-To verify that the project builds with your new additions simply run the setup.sh script, example:
-* `$docs-ospc ./setup.sh`

-This will trigger sphinx builds for all projects and update the landing page.
-This can then be viewed from your browser by navigating to the index.html in the build dir of docs-ospc(docs-ospc/ospc/docs) and opening it in your browser of choice.

-If sphinx failed for any reason or things aren't showing up as expected some debugging is required after this point.

 ### TBD...